danchoi/poddb_client/README.markdown

 # poddb

 Poddb lets you find, track, and download podcasts from the Unix command line and Vim.

 [screenshots]

-## Benefits

-* Search for podcasts from the command line
-* Lean Vim interface to navigate, favorite, and download podcasts
-* Handle podcasts directly as files; use any tool to play them

 ## Prerequisites